sline-io/web-sdk-v3/README.md

 ## Outputs

-Builds commands create some files in the `dist/` folder including:
+Build commands create some files in the `dist/` folder including:

 - a JS file `sline.umd.js` containing all the minified code
 - a CSS file `sline.css` containing all the minified css